Map of the Soul: 7: Worldwide

-At the end of 2020, Billboard revealed that Map of the Soul: 7 ranked at number two on the list of the ten top-selling albums of the year in the US, according to MRC Data, with 674,009 copies sold, only behind Taylor Swifts Folklore, which sold over 1 million copies.
-Map of the Soul: 7 was also the number one physical album of the year in America, with 646,000 hard copies sold.
-In South Korea, it topped Gaon's annual album chart with a cumulative 4,376,975 copies sold, marking the fifth consecutive year that BTS had the best-selling album in their home country.
+With Map of the Soul: 7, BTS became the first Asian group to top the album charts in the top five music markets in the world—the United States, the United Kingdom, Japan, Germany, and France.
 The International Federation of the Phonographic Industry (IFPI) named Map of the Soul: 7 the best-selling album of 2020 globally, both in pure sales and across all consumption formats, spanning physical sales, digital downloads, and streaming platforms.
 The album received the IFPI's first ever Global Album All Format Chart Award.
 BTS was also the only act with multiple albums in both charts.